 Welcome to Tabaqueira, Philip Morris International's affiliate in Portugal.
-We are the largest tobacco company in Portugal and also one of the largest companies in the country.
+We are the largest tobacco company in Portugal and one of the largest in the world.

-Philip Morris International (PMI) first established an affiliate in Portugal in the early 1980’s.
-Our business soon evolved into a joint venture with the then state-owned company Tabaqueira, which began license manufacturing of Marlboro.
-Our relationship with Tabaqueira continued to develop and in 1996, Philip Morris International was the lead company in a consortium that acquired Tabaqueira.
+The first time that Philip Morris International established a subsidiary in Portugal was in the early 1980s and this quickly evolved into a partnership with Tabaqueira, which was state-owned at the time, to begin to manufacture Marlboro brand cigarettes under licence.
+The relationship between the two companies continued to improve and in 1996, Philip Morris International was the main company in a consortium that bought Tabaqueira.

-We are proud of our talented people and the leading portfolio of international and national brands that we produce and sell in Portugal.
-We manufacture and sell the world's most famous and successful cigarette brand, Marlboro, as well as the best-selling Portuguese cigarette brand SG.
+We are proud of the talent of our employees and in our leading portfolio of national and international brands that we produce and sell in Portugal, including the most famous and successful cigarettes in the world, Marlboro, as well at the top selling Portuguese brand, SG.

 Smoking and Health

-Public health officials have concluded that secondhand smoke from cigarettes causes serious diseases in non-smokers, including lung cancer and heart disease.
-We believe the public health conclusions on secondhand smoke are sufficient to support smoking restrictions in public places.
+Public health authorities have concluded that exposure to other people's smoke, from cigarettes, causes serious illnesses in non-smokers, including lung cancer and heart diseases.
+We believe that the public health conclusions about second-hand smoke are enough to support smoking restrictions in public places.

-Philip Morris International (PMI) supports comprehensive regulation of tobacco products based on the principle of harm reduction.
+Philip Morris International supports the approval of effective, sound legislation for tobacco products based on the principles of harm reduction.